 Even when data is present, it’s not always usable.

-When data is difficult to decipher or incorrect, it gives sellers an inaccurate picture of the deal at play.
-This can lead to inefficient sales processes and missed opportunities.
+When data is difficult to decipher or incorrect, it gives deal teams an inaccurate picture of the deal at play.
+This can lead to inefficient processes and missed opportunities.

-Even something as simple as inconsistent date formats can have a significant impact on the ability of an organization to run accurate reports, extrapolate actionable insights, or even manage marketing campaigns.
+Even something as simple as inconsistent date formats can have a significant impact on the ability of a team to run accurate reports or extrapolate actionable insights.

 Irrelevant data

-While incomplete data is often more common, there are times when sellers will over-input data, including information that isn’t relevant for analysis or decision-making.
+While incomplete data is often more common, there are times when dealmakers will over-input data, including information that isn’t relevant for analysis or decision-making.

-Having more information is usually better than not having enough, but irrelevant data points can make it difficult for sellers to parse out the information they actually need to drive a deal forward.
+Having more information is usually better than not having enough, but irrelevant data points can make it difficult for dealmakers to parse out the information they actually need to drive a deal forward.

 Siloed data